MTVirux/SeaOfTerror/README.md

 # Sea of Terror

-This suite collects modding-, customization- and posing-related Dalamud plugins for FFXIV.

-This is the fork of the Dalamud plugin repo automations for SeaOfStars for my plugins.
+This is a fork of the Dalamud plugin repo automations of SeaOfStars for my plugins.

 ## Installing
 - Enter `/xlsettings` in the chat window and go to the Experimental tab in the opening window.